philpagel/ET54.py/README.md

 The most likely candidate to fix weird problems is `delay`.
 The device manual does not specify what command frequency or processing time the instrument has so I used the smallest value that allowed all my test cases to pass.
+I also asked ET support about it and the answer was "The time interval should be above 200ms" which matches my own observations, but your mileage may vary.

 Example: